IQAndreas/jekyll-static-comments/README.md

 Of course, the tricky bit in all this is getting the comments from your users into the filesystem.
-For that, I'm using the `commentsubmit.php` in this repo, which simply takes all the fields in your comment form, dumps them straight into YAML, and e-mails it to me.
+For that, I'm using the `commentsubmit.php` in this repo, which simply takes all the fields in your comment form, dumps them straight into a YAML, and e-mails it to me as an attachment.
 However, you can do whatever you like -- save them somewhere on your webserver for you to scp down later, or go the whole hog and have them automatically committed to your git repo and the site regenerated.

 E-mailing the comments to you, though, is a fairly natural workflow.
-You just save the comments out to your `_comments` directory, then re-generate the site and upload.
+You just save the YAML attachment to your `_comments` directory, then re-generate the site and upload.
 This provides a natural "moderation" mechanism, at the expense of discouraging wide-ranging "realtime" discussion.

+All email is automatically checked for "spammy" keywords before being sent.
+These keywords can be found in `spam_blacklist_keywords.txt`.
+Read the comments at the top of the file for instructions on how to edit it.

 ## A caveat about Liquid